 You may even make some life-long friends.

-I’d love to hear any of your tips for enjoying solo female travel.
-Leave a comment or get in touch on Facebook, Instagram or Twitter!
+I’d love to hear any of your tips for enjoying solo female travel – leave a comment below!
+You may also like my article on debunking common solo travel myths.

 Good suggestions.
 I worked and traveled throughout Asia for 19 years and 99% of the time, I traveled solo.
 I especially like “bring a sarong.”
 Blanket.
 Curtain.
 Towel.
 A piece of clothing.
 One suggestion I would add—quietly observe the locals.
 It’s a great way to learn and not stick out too much.